Learn About Medicaid Costs and Coverage in Ohio

 - Vision services

 - Dental services.

 Ohio Medicaid cost estimates for these health care services may be limited to a specific dollar amount or number of visits per year.
 Additionally, Medicaid coverage may limit specialized services because of the setting in which they are provided.
 While the Managed Care Plan covers many services, some Medicaid services covered in OH are offered through special programs developed by the state.
-To learn more about services covered by Medicaid, you can download our complementary guide.
+To learn more about services covered by Medicaid, you can download our free guide.

 What services are not covered by Medicaid in Ohio?